Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of .NET Framework 4.7.1;
+   1. Changed a implementation of the `Dispose` method;
-   2. Fixed a implementation of the `JsSerializedLoadScriptCallback` delegate;
+   2. Prevented a early destruction of delegates, which have been passed to the native methods.
-   3. Fixed a error #34 “Finalazier thread is blocked because of JavaScriptEngineSwitcher.ChakraCore.ChakraCoreJsEngine”.

    =============
    DOCUMENTATION